Monomial stability of Frobenius images: Transferring stability between symmetric function bases

 where $w(T)$ is the size of the last part in the rearrangement, $T$.
 Since $n-|\mu|$ is greater than all parts of $\nu$, all cyclic rearrangements are distinct.
 Letting $T \sim T'$ indicate that $T$ and $T'$ are cyclic rearrangements and $[T]$ denote the corresponding equivilance class, we get

-since all cycles have length $l(\nu)+1$.
+since all equivilance classes have size $l(\nu)+1$.
 Thus, condition 1 holds as well as condition 3.
 Note that the stable range $n\geq 2|\mu|+1$ cannot be improved to $n\geq 2|\mu|$, since we can consider $\mu=\lambda=(k)$ for any $k$.
 Then the coefficient (\ref{p/z->hcoef}) for $n=2k$ is

 while the coefficient (\ref{p/z->hcoef}) for $n=2k+1$ is

 Also note that by letting $\lambda=\emptyset$ and $\mu=(1^{n-1})$, we see that condition 2 fails.
 Thus, the adjoint change of basis $m\rightarrow p$ satisfies conditions 1,2 but not 3.
 We also see how the factor $z_{\lambda[n]}$ is necessary for convergence and so the change of basis $p\rightarrow h$ does not have stabilizing coefficients.\parspace